Badwater Ultramarathon: Early history

 The first hikes across Death Valley of more than 100 miles took place in 1966, starting with Jean Pierre Marquant of France.
 Hikes between Badwater and Mount Whitney (via the treacherous salt flats in Death Valley) were first made in 1969 by Stan Rodefer and Jim Burnworth of San Diego.

 Al Arnold first attempted running the route in 1974 but was pulled off the course after 18 mi with severe dehydration.
-After vigorous sauna-training and desert-acclimatization, he attempted the run again in 1975.
+After vigorous sauna training and desert acclimatization, he attempted the run again in 1975.
 This time, a knee injury aborted the run at fifty miles.
 In 1976, training injuries kept him from even beginning his annual attempt on the course.

 In 1977 he successfully pioneered running the course, summiting Whitney 84 hours after his start at Badwater.
 Arnold never returned to the course, except to receive the Badwater Hall of Fame Award.

 In 1980, Gary Morris of Marina Del Rey, California attempted to beat Arnold's record.
-When temps hit 120 degrees F, he pulled out and didn't plan to run in 1981.
-He worked out with Jay Birmingham and Jon Griffin in Marina Del Rey before the attempt, and Jay's run from Los Angeles to New York City.
+When temperatures hit 120 degrees Fahrenheit, he pulled out and didn't plan to run in 1981.
+He worked out with Jay Birmingham and Jon Griffin in Marina Del Rey before the attempt and Jay's run from Los Angeles to New York City.

 The second Badwater-to-Whitney running was completed in 1981, by Jay Birmingham.

-In 1987, the crossing became an official, organized footrace.
-Gill Cornell of Ridgecrest California ran the 146 miles in 45 hours and 15 minutes breaking the old record of 56 hours to the top of Whitney.
+In 1987, the crossing became an official organized footrace.
+Gill Cornell of Ridgecrest, California ran the 146 miles in 45 hours and 15 minutes, breaking the old record of 56 hours to the top of Whitney.
 Gill had permits for both Death Valley and Mount Whitney to run his distance.
 Five other runners competed that year.
 During the early years of the race, no particular route between Badwater and Whitney was specified and runners attempted various "shortcuts" between the start and finish.
 Adrian Crane, one of the competitors in the inaugural race, even used cross-country skis to cross the salt-flats at Badwater.
 In 1988 the race was called the Badwater 146 because the finish line was the summit of Mt.
 Whitney.
 Since 1989 the race was shortened and it became Badwater 135 since it was impossible to get enough permits to run the last 11 miles up on national forest lands to the top of Whitney from the Portals.
 So, the official times were faster and the course shorter.